ibm-cloud-docs/log-analysis/config_agent_kube_cluster.md

 {: row-headers}

 ### Step 6.
 Verify that the LogDNA agent is deployed successfully
 {: #config_agent_kube_cluster_step6}

-To verify that the LogDNA agent is deployed successfully, run the following commands:
+To verify that the LogDNA agent is deployed successfully, run any of the following commands:

 ```
 kubectl get all -n ibm-observe